9elements/osfc-website-11ty/src/oxide-field-trip.md

 We are excited to announce that our friends and long-term supporters, Oxide, have generously invited all attendees of the Open-Source Firmware Conference (OSFC) 2023 to their offices for an exclusive 'Day One - After-Conference Party'.
-This event will take place in [Sunnyvale](https://goo.gl/maps/qyNkv7UffMGy5DKf9) on October 10th.
+This event will originate in [Sunnyvale](https://goo.gl/maps/qyNkv7UffMGy5DKf9) and take place in [Emeryville](https://goo.gl/maps/13akU4kV2jNS1cCV9) on October 10th.

 &nbsp;